aditya0589/prompt_to_course/README.md

-# Prompt-to-Course Generator
+# Prompt-to-Course

-**Prompt-to-Course Generator** is an AI-powered web application that transforms user prompts into detailed, multi-topic course outlines.
+**Prompt-to-Course ** is an AI-powered web application that transforms user prompts into detailed, multi-topic course outlines.
 Built with **Streamlit** and **Meta’s LLaMA model served via Groq API**, it empowers learners, educators, and curriculum designers to generate personalized learning paths instantly.

 ---